-Questions may be directed by telephone to the Clerk's Office at (518) 455-7705.
+Questions related to the rule change may be directed to the Court's Office for Professional Matters at (518) 455-7760.